huijing/huijing.github.io/_posts/2019-07-10-the-importance-of-representation.md

 ## “We came to see you…”

 In 2017, I had the opportunity to be part of the speaker line-up for the [Mozilla Developer Asia Roadshow](https://medium.com/mozilla-tech/mozilla-developer-roadshow-asia-chapter-dd44d7342b9c).
-But I was literal no-name who had only 2 talks to her name among a star-studded line-up of well-known personalities.
+But I was a literal no-name who had only 2 talks to her name among a star-studded line-up of well-known personalities.

 The Roadshow covered 5 cities, of which 3 I claimed as home.
 Singapore, because I was based there.
 Kuala Lumpur, because I spent 8 years of my youth there.
 Penang, because I was born there.
 I was nervous as hell for the Singapore leg because I was sandwiched between Jeremy Keith and Vitaly Friedman.